How To Write A Motivation Letter

 Final Revision and Submission

 Finally, when you receive feedback on your letter, take some time to revise it one last time.
-Make sure to address all of the feedback that you have received and that your letter is polished and ready for submission.
+Ensure that you address all the feedback you have received and that your letter is polished and ready for submission.

 Common Mistakes to Avoid in Your Motivation Letter